AbdeljalilOuafi/Prime-Eats/README.md

 This project is MIT licensed.

 ---
-Made with ❤️ by the Students in ALX SE Team
+Made with ❤️ by the Students in ALX SE